ddmitov/arduplotter/README.md

-Arduplotter v.
+Perl Arduino Plotter v.
 0.3
+(former Arduplotter, renamed to avoid confusion with http://arduplotter.com/ created by Chris Rogers)

 Real-time plotter for Arduino devices.
-Arduplotter reads data from an Arduino serial port and produces a real-time plot using gnuplot.
+Perl Arduino Plotter reads data from an Arduino serial port and produces a real-time plot using gnuplot.
 This script is licensed under the GNU Free Documentation License 1.2.

 Dimitar D. Mitov, 2013.